rmelone/hello-world/README.md

 # hello-world
-# my first repository
+My first repository
-My name is Rachel and I want to become a better coder.
+Hi, my name is Rachel and I want to become a better coder.